dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 [1]: https://github.com/dart-lang/language/blob/master/working/1426-extension-types/feature-specification-views.md
 [2]: https://github.com/dart-lang/language/blob/master/working/extension_structs/overview.md

+2024.05.21
+  - Clarify that preclusion is caused by instance members and not by static members.

 2024.01.17
   - Specify that a type is 'incompatible with await', and use that to specify a compile-time error at `await e;`.